This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 A hydro-electric scheme, which you can see beyond the waterwheel, generates clean, renewable electricity that goes to the national grid.

-Cotehele Mill is now closed for the season; please come back and explore next year.
+Cotehele Mill is now closed for the season; please come back and explore when we reopen on 14 March.

 In the meantime, why not bring your dog for a walk along the stream, examine the exterior of the mill buildings, pop into the Edgcumbe on Cotehele Quay for a cupper next to the fire then explore more of Cotehele on the hill?